octopize/avatar-python/doc/source/user_guide.md

 ```

 ## How to generate the report
 ### Create report from jobs

-You can create an avatarization report from avatarization and metric jobs.
+You can create an avatarization report after having executed all of the following jobs:

+- an avatarization job
+- a signal metrics job
+- a privacy metrics job

 ```python
 from avatars.models import ReportCreate